zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 ## LEAD {#section_s5f_jc1_wdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 lead(expr，Bigint offset, default) over(partition by [col1, col2…]
 [order by [col1[asc|desc], col2[asc|desc]…]])
 ```

-**The command description is as follows**:
+**Command description**:

 Take the value of nth row following current row in accordance with offset.
 If the current row number is rn, take the value of the row which row number is rn+offset.

 **Parameter description**:

--   expr: any type.
+-   expr: Any type.
--   offset: a Bigint type constant.
+-   offset: A Bigint type constant.
 If the input is String, Decimal or Double type, convert it to Bigint type by implicit conversion.
 Offset \> 0.
--   default: Define the default value while the specified range of offset oversteps the boundary.
-It is a constant.
+-   default: Define the default value while the specified range of offset crosses the limit.
+It is constant.
--   partition by \[col1, col2..\]: specify columns to use window function.
+-   partition by \[col1, col2..\]: Specifies columns to use window function.
--   order by col1\[asc|desc\], col2\[asc|desc\]: specify the order method for return result.
+-   order by col1\[asc|desc\], col2\[asc|desc\]: Specifies the order method for return result.

 **Return Value**:

-Returns the same with expr.
+Same as the ‘expr’ type.

-**For example**:
+**Example**:

 ```
 select c_Double_a,c_String_b,c_int_a,lead(c_int_a,1) over(partition by c_Double_a order by c_String_b) from dual;